Saassoso/charif-labs-infra/README.md

     ```
     Extend with additional playbooks for SSH hardening, firewall configuration, and other security baselines.

-*Refer to [06 — Ansible Docker-Host Management](docs/06-Ansible-Docker-Host-Management.md) for full details.*
+*For an in-depth guide on Ansible inventory setup, host hardening playbooks, and secure configuration management for your Linux Docker host, refer to [06 — Ansible Docker-Host Management](docs/06-Ansible-Docker-Host-Management.md).*

 ### Phase 6 — Verify Zero Trust Access